Graylog2/documentation/pages/reporting/usage.rst

 Scheduling
 ----------

+.. warning:: Please ensure the :ref:`email configuration <email_config>` in
+   your Graylog configuration file is working before you enable report scheduling.

 .. note:: Scheduling Reports will use resources in the background on both your Graylog and ES cluster.
 To avoid performance issues, make sure to allocate enough resources for your setup and also disable scheduling of Reports you